Web Server Usage and Support

 If you plan to design your site yourself, or wish to hire an outside contractor to do this work, Penn Medicine Academic Computing Services (PMACS) will assist you with the creation of an account and the necessary instructions to connect to our server(s).
 Before you begin, please be sure to consult the Web Design Standards tab above for official logos and guidelines on how to design your site.

-Assuming that your needs are not already met by existing Penn web applications, you may also request an account on the "somapps" (soon to be "hosting.med") server for developing your own programs.
+Assuming that your needs are not already met by existing Penn web applications, you may also request an account on "hosting.med" for developing your own programs.
 Our server platform is Unix running Apache, PHP, and mySQL.
 Please note that users on this server are required to have a background in PHP and mySQL development.
 PMACS can provide information on the unique features to the server and how it fits into the University environment, but development in PHP and use of mySQL are self-guided.

 The PSOM web servers are to be used only for official PSOM business.
 (Please see the University's Policy on Acceptable Use of Electronic Resources for details.)
 Personal or commercial web sites must be stored on an external host.
 The School does not provide support or hosting services for personal websites.